 After a year of constant practice, I left Dallas and moved to Florida.
 In the beginning, I only knew a few effects… about twenty minutes of Close-Up, but I made them very entertaining!
 I attended seminars, purchased books and videos, had private lessons and continued to strive to improve and expand my repertoire.
 It was when my technical skills caught up to my presentational abilities that I was really able to put it all together and move on to the next level!

 To this day I continue to attend seminars and workshops with the leaders in the fields of Magic and Mentalism to master new effects.
-I now have two, 50-minute Mentalism Stage Shows, and at least that in different Close-Up effects.
+As a magician & Mentalist in Ft Lauderdale, I now have two, 50-minute Mentalism Stage Shows, and at least that in different Close-Up effects.
 I often get asked back by the same clients and referred to new clients!